Unfortunately, due to the Coronavirus, we are not able to offer new foster opportunities.

 Question What do I have to do to become a foster parent?

-Answer 1.
-First step is to attend a Mingle With our Mutts adoption event.
-2. Meet with a CDC representative at your home with all members of the household present.
 Question Where do the dogs come from?
 Answer Our dogs come from Ohio humane societies/animal control/rescues, as strays, abuse/neglect situations.
 Question Can I just foster small dogs?
 Answer We try to accommodate everyone's special requests for which dogs you like to foster.
 Question What if the foster dog and my pets do not get along?
 Answer We ask that you give it an honest try first, usually time resolves the issue.
 If that doesn't work we will take the dog back and try to place with another foster family.
 Question How long to I keep the foster dog?
 Answer Until it is adopted, usually several weeks, sometimes months, it varies dog to dog.
 Question Do I keep receipts for dog food and misc. purchases?
-Answer No, we give you everything (crates, food, treats, toys, leash and collar, meds).
+Answer No, we give you everything (crates, food, treats, toys, leash and collar, meds) so that you do not have to pay for anything out of pocket.
 Question Do I crate my foster dog?
 Answer Yes, for your safety and for the dogs.
 This also helps when you place the dog in a new home to assure the new family that the dog is crate trained.
 Question How do I get the dog adopted?
-Answer The most important factor is getting your dog in front potential adopting families by attending Mingle With Our Mutts, which is the 1st & 3rd Sunday of each month, from 12-2pm.
+Answer We will help you write a biography and get them listed on our website and petfinder.
+You will help market your foster through pictures, social media postings and attending adoption events.
 Question What do I do when I go out of town?
 Answer We will board your foster dog or have another foster home dog sit, we just ask that you give us as much notice as possible especially over holidays as kennels fill up quickly.
 Question What if I want to adopt my foster dog?
 Answer We discourage that because the dogs need you.
 Foster families are vital to our mission.
 Most people foster because they are dog lovers and want to help.
 We want you to succeed and not become overburdened with too many dogs or not be able to continue to assist because you adopted a very adopted dog.
 We have you sign an agreement that says you will not adopt any of the first 3 dogs you foster.
 This is hard, we know, but having this rule in place helps all family members who fall in love with the foster dog remember that another dog needs their love and attention as badly as this one did.
 To My Foster Dog

 I am the bridge between what was and what can be.
 I am the pathway to a new life.
 I am made of mush, because my heart melted when I saw you, matted and sore, limping, depressed, lonely, unwanted, afraid to love.
 For one little time you are mine.
 I will feed you with my own hand I will love you with my whole heart I will make you whole.
 I am made of steel.
 Because when the time comes, when you are well, and sleek, when your eyes shine, and your tail wags with joy, then comes the hard part.
 I will let you go--not without a tear, but without a regret.
 For you are safe forever-- A new dog needs me now. by Diane Morgan |